 Unlike rigid robot arms for which the design space can be simply represented by the length of each link, the vine robot's design space needs to consider a set of unique characteristics owing to its ability to grow and retract: (1) Different targets might require different numbers of links to reach.
 (2) Any interior link has a fixed length across different targets while the length of the terminal link can vary for different targets, though not exceeding its maximum length (which is equal to the one it possesses as an interior link).
 (3) A link can be interior or terminal for different targets.
 (4) The number of links required for a given set of targets is unknown.

-Figure \ref{fig:design} illustrates one possible design that can reach four targets with the desired orientations.
+Figure \ref{fig:intro} illustrates one possible design that can reach four targets with the desired orientations.
 This design requires four potential joints to be placed at 0.44, 0.61, 0.88 and 0.98 meters from the base of the vine robot.
 For each target, the vine robot needs to expose a different number of joints to reach.
 The length of each link is fixed if the link is not the terminal one (the most distal one).
 For the terminal link, it can grow or shrink arbitrarily within the bounds.
-For example, the link shown in magenta in Fig.~\ref{fig:design} stretches 18~cm to reach Target 1, 5~cm to reach Target 4, but has a fixed length of 27~cm as an interior link when the robot is reaching Targets 2 and 3.